 - Debriefing seems to help many debriefing participants "feel better." - Anecdotal information demonstrates that most debriefing participants find the debriefing helpful. - "Feeling better" and being "helpful" does not establish the clinical efficacy of critical incident debriefing. - Critical incident debriefing may help some participants and not others. - Critical incident debriefing may not be benign.
 It may create difficulties for some participants. - CISD phase debriefing is only one element of the broader conceptualized Critical Incident Stress Management model (CISM) developed by Mitchell and Everly.
 When CISD is applied independently of CISM, the efficacy of CISD may be altered.
-This may account for some of the research findings involving CISD. - There is no conclusive evidence that debriefing of any kind prevents the development of posttraumatic stress disorder or other stress-related disorders. - To minimize potential harm, all debriefing participants should be assessed for participation appropriateness prior to the debriefing. - Participation in debriefing should be voluntary. - Resiliency debriefings (which avoid phases & frames and instead focus on health & recovery) seem to avoid the possible pitfalls of traditional debriefings. - Only additional well-designed research will clarify the efficacy and dangers of critical incident debriefing as currently practiced by most agencies.
+This may account for some of the research findings involving CISD. - There is no conclusive evidence that debriefing of any kind prevents the development of posttraumatic stress disorder or other stress-related disorders. - To minimize potential harm, all debriefing participants should be assessed for participation appropriateness prior to the debriefing. - Participation in debriefing should be voluntary. - Resiliency debriefings seem to avoid the possible pitfalls of traditional debriefings. - Only additional well-designed research will clarify the efficacy and dangers of critical incident debriefing as currently practiced by most agencies.

-Agencies should consider the above information prior to establishing critical incident debriefing policies.
-The appropriateness of peer support team debriefings should be assessed and approved by a licensed mental health professional.
+EMS incident debriefing policies.
+The appropriateness of peer support team debriefings should be assessed and approved by a mental health professional.
 Appropriately trained peer support team members should debrief with caution and only with clinical oversight.

-Suggested debriefing handout packet: Peer Support Team Limits of Confidentiality-Debriefing - page 43 Incident and Debriefing Information (participant handout) - page 50 How to Recover from Traumatic Stress - page 25 Some Things to Remember - page 38
+Suggested debriefing handout packet:

+Peer Support Team Limits of Confidentiality-Debriefing - page 46 Incident and Debriefing Information (participant handout) - page 54 How to Recover from Traumatic Stress - page 27 Some Things to Remember - page 39

-Optional additional debriefing handout information: Critical Incident Information - page 22 Traumatic Stress: Shock, Impact, and Recovery-PTS/PTSD - page 23 Trauma: Chronological History and Psychological History - page 24
+Optional additional debriefing handout information:

+Critical Incident Information - page 24

+Traumatic Stress: Shock, Impact, and Recovery-PTS/PTSD - page 25 Trauma: Chronological History and Psychological History - page 26